vchain-us/jsvcn/README.md

 ```

-It is also possible to verify the sha256 hash of an asset directly:
+It is also possible to verify directly the SHA256 hash of an asset:

 ``` javascript